MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/best-practices-oracle-to-postgresql.md

 ---
-title: Best Practices For Migrations From Oracle To Azure Database For PostgreSQL
+title: Best Practices For Migrations From Oracle To Azure Database for PostgreSQL
 description: Best practices for migrations from Oracle into Azure Database for PostgreSQL
 author: JaredMSFT
 ms.author: jaredmeade